 Melt the white chocolate chips in the microwave or stove top as directed on the package.
 Place the green food coloring into the melted chocolate and stir to combine.

-There are many variations to the way this cookie pop can be decorated.
+There are many variations to the way these cookie pops can be decorated making them the perfect dessert treat.
 For example, decoration can be added before the chocolate sets as follows:

-You'll love making these Frosty Chocolate Shamrock Cookies.
-Actually, it's more like an ice cream sandwich than a cookie, that's what's so great about it.
+You will love making these Frosty Chocolate Shamrock Cookies.
+This sweet treat is one of the easiest cookies to make.
+Actually, it's more like an ice cream sandwich than a cookie, that's what makes it a great idea.
 It's the frozen treat that's perfect for a Saint Patrick's Day party.

-Just imagine: Frozen, light-green mint chocolate chip ice cream sandwiched between two homemade chocolate flavored shamrock cookies.
+Just imagine these green treats: Frozen, light-green mint chocolate chip ice cream sandwiched between two homemade chocolate flavored shamrock cookies.
 It can't get any better than that!

 6 tablespoons butter, softened at room temperature